 - The documents can be translated by you, not necessarily by an official translator.

-- Two recommendation letters from professors, supervisors or other relevant referees from the year 2020 (as one PDF file).
-The letters of reference by someone from university need to be issued in 2020.
+- Two recommendation letters from professors, supervisors or other relevant referees (as one PDF file).
+The letters of reference by someone from university need to be issued in 2021.
 The other letters of recommendation can be issued before.
 Each letter of recommendation needs to have an official letter head and needs to be signed.
 Stamps are not necessary.

 - Optional: other scanned documents available, combined as one PDF file (e.g. language certificates for German or English, references, diplomas).
 You may upload the documents in PDF formats.
 The documents should not be zipped.

 - Here you can find and download a detailed guide how to apply.
 If you have applied before, use the opportunity to update your application documents.
 If you hand in the same documents, your application will not be taken into consideration.

 - Apply for: Business Administration, Economics and Law